Jonathan Marland, Baron Marland

 Jonathan Peter Marland, Baron Marland (born 14 August 1956) is a British businessman and politician, having served as Prime Minister's Trade Envoy, Minister for Energy and Climate Change and Business, Innovation and Skills, and Treasurer of the Conservative Party.

-Marland is currently the Chairman of the Commonwealth Enterprise and Investment Council.
+Marland is currently the Chairman of the Commonwealth Enterprise and Investment Council which is a not-for-profit organisation which promotes trade, investment, and the role of the private sector across the 56 Commonwealth member states.

 Education

 Marland was educated at Shrewsbury School.

 Business career

-Marland was one of the founding directors of Jardine Lloyd Thompson Group plc, a multinational insurance business.
-He led the acquisitions or investment of Janspeed Ltd, Hunter Wellington Boots, Insurance Capital Partners, Jubilee Holdings Ltd, The Cricketer magazine, and Eco World Management and Advisory Services (UK) Ltd.
+Marland was one of the founding directors of Jardine Lloyd Thompson, a multinational insurance business, where he led the acquisitions of companies including Hunter Boot Ltd (2006), and backed the online news magazine The World Weekly (2013).
+He also founded the Jubilee insurance company at Lloyd's of London.

-He is a member of the Investment Advisory Committee of the Kuwait Investment Authority.
+He continues his involvement in the business world, and is the chairman at both Bspoke Insurance Group Ltd and EcoWorld Management and Advisory Services (UK) Ltd. He is a member of the Investment Advisory Committee of the Kuwait Investment Authority.
+He currently serves as co-chair of the International Advisory Council for the World Digital Chamber.

 He was one of the owners of SCL Group and Cambridge Analytica, having been convinced by Nigel Oakes to invest in a company that should focus on "security and military advice".